DeckofAdventures/TheGame/1_Mechanics/01_PlayerGuide_Full.md

 ## The Action Deck

 Deck of Adventures is based around a 52-card deck: 13 cards (2-10, J, Q, K, and A) across 4 suits, without Jokers.

-1. To take any action, `MISSING`
+Each player should have their own Deck.

+1. Actions with unknown outcomes will involve drawing from the respective in Checks.
-2. Kings and Aces are Fate Cards and should be reserved in your hand.
+2. Kings and Aces are Fate Cards and should be reserved in one's hand, both player and GM.
 All other cards go directly into a discard pile.
 Hold on to these Fate Cards, even when shuffling the deck.
-3. When the Action Deck is empty, `MISSING`

-Sometimes the odds will be in your favor; sometimes they will be against you.
-1. Having the Upper Hand means you draw 2 cards and `MISSING`.
-The other cards is `MISSING`.
-The odds are in your favor.
-2. Having the Lower Hand means you draw 2 cards and `MISSING`.
-The other card is `MISSING`.
-This could represent how difficult a given task is for you.
+3. Players will use this deck to do most anything; it represents their character's stamina until they rest.
+When the Action Deck is empty and a player has to shuffle prematurely, they draw with the Lower Hand (1+) until they would shuffle when resting.

 ## Fate Cards